StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/supports-and-hinges/relconnectssurfaceedge.md

 # RelConnectsSurfaceEdge

-## Hinges on 2D member edge
+**Hinges on 2D member edge**

 A connection of two slabs (2D members) may be modelled as a fixed one or a hinge may be inserted to create a pinned connection.
 Three configurations of slab hinge are allowed: rigid, free, flexible.
 Under any configuration, all translations are fully transferred from one slab to the other.
 If there is no hinge, the connection is rigid.

-{% hint style="warning" %}
-This object is referring to the edge of StructuralSurfaceMember.
+>This object is referring to the edge of StructuralSurfaceMember.
 Only for this object the indexing of edges starts with "0".
 All other objects are referencing with "1" based indexing.
-{% endhint %}

 ![](../.gitbook/assets/23\_relconnectssurfaceedge.png)

+## Specification in excel

 | **Name of the column header** | **Type of data** |                                                       **Value example or enum definition**                                                      |   **Required value**   | **Description**                                                                                                                                                                                                                                                                                                                                                                                                    |
 | :---------------------------: | :--------------: | :---------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------: | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |